How do I know when I should seek therapy?

 Parking is $1 per 30 minutes.
 We do not validate.

-Please take your parking ticket to the window in front of the elevators for payment before exiting the lot, or you may use a credit card at the ticket machine at the exit.
+Please take your parking ticket to the window in front of the elevators for payment before exiting the lot (cash or card accepted), or you may use a credit card at the ticket machine at the exit.

 When your first appointment is scheduled you will be sent an invitation to our Client Portal.